wacelalorshe/player.js/README.md

 Set the accent color of this player to a hex or rgb string.
 Setting the color may fail if the owner of the video has set their embed preferences to force a specific color.
-Note that this setter is deprecated and should be replaced with `setColorTwo()`.
+Note that this setter is deprecated and should be replaced with `setColor2()`.

 ```js
 player.setColor('#00adef').then(function(color) {